Where is the Capstone Center for Student Success located?

 Are appointments required for students to meet with an advisor?

-Crimson Edge and Exploring for Success Students are required to meet with their advisor.
+Crimson EDGE and Exploring 4 Success Students are required to meet with their advisor.

-Students who are not or no longer Crimson Edge or Exploring for Success should consult the advising office in the college of their major.
+Students who are not or no longer Crimson EDGE or Exploring 4 Success should consult the advising office in the college of their major.
 All students are strongly encouraged to meet with an advisor.
-This is particularly important during time periods when the advisors are likely to see a greater volume of students traffic (add/drop period, registration, and finals) Students are welcome to walk in at any time during operating hours and one of the staff members will gladly try to accommodate the request
+This is particularly important during time periods when the advisors are likely to see a greater volume of students traffic (add/drop period, registration, and finals).
+Students are welcome to walk in at any time during operating hours and one of the staff members will gladly try to accommodate the request

 How do I make an appointment to meet with my advisor at the Capstone Center for Student Success?